Frequently Asked Questions

 What’s more, it costs a substantial amount of money to add each donor to the register.
 As we are a charity with limited resources, we need to focus on recruiting the people most likely to be chosen as donors.

-Of course, people older than 30 make good donors too, and that’s why we are still accepting donors up to 45 and ask potential donors to stay on the registry until they reach their 60th birthday.
+Of course, people older than 35 yrs make good donors too, and that’s why we ask potential donors to stay on the registry until they reach their 60th birthday.

 I’ve heard young men make better donors?
 Isn’t that a tad sexist?